MaksimDzhangirov/backendBankExample/docs/part33-eng.md

 ![](../images/part33/14.png)

-And voila, our order has been submitted successfully.
+And voilà, our order has been submitted successfully.
 It might take a little while to complete, so if we go to the domains page now, we can see its status as "Domain registration in process".